AI

 From Large Language Models to Autonomous AI Agents — Architecture, Capabilities, and Emerging Risks

-arge Language Models are stateless, single-pass prediction engines — powerful but passive.
+Large Language Models are stateless, single-pass prediction engines — powerful but passive.
 Wrapping them in a perception–action loop with environment access and tool use transforms them into something qualitatively different: autonomous AI agents.
-This post walks through the transformer architecture (embeddings, self-attention, likelihood, checkpoints, contextual memory), explains how the agent paradigm introduces closed-loop reasoning over environments and tasks, surveys the growing toolkit ecosystem (LangChain, AutoGPT, OpenClaw, Claude Code), and examines the emerging risk landscape — from social-agent platforms like Moltbook to physical-world interfaces like Rent a Human, where agents can coordinate human workers across compartmentalized tasks that no single participant can see as part of a larger plan.
+This post walks through the transformer architecture, explains how the agent paradigm introduces closed-loop reasoning over environments and tasks, surveys the growing toolkit ecosystem, and examines the emerging risk landscape.

 A Stable and Reproducible Vision–Language Inference Engine for SAGAI v1.1